 - You must make monthly payments on time.
 Here’s one of those conditions that might throw you for a loop: You only get the nice 0% APR if you make your monthly payments on time.
 After just one late payment, your credit card provider may revoke the promotional APR.
 Avoid this situation by scheduling automatic payments.

 - The process can take awhile.
-Balance transfers are typically completed within seven to 10 days.
-In the meantime, keep up with your current monthly payments to avoid taking any hits to your credit.
+Balance transfers are typically completed within 7 to 10 days.
+In the meantime, keep up with your monthly payments to avoid taking any hits to your credit.

 - You can transfer more than credit card debt.
 Credit card debt is the most common debt moved with balance transfers, but you may also be able to transfer auto loans, mortgages and student loans.

 “Wait a second,” Mary says to herself.
 “This 0% APR stuff is a pretty good deal — what’s the catch?”